 Track inventory closely: If you run an inventory-based business, carrying less inventory means having less money tied up and more money in the bank.
 Begin monitoring inventory more closely to make sure you aren’t spending more than is really needed.
 If you manage inventory manually, consider adopting an inventory management software to keep better track.

 Outsource Non-Critical Tasks: There are a lot of tasks that can be outsourced these days.
 Even before the COVID-19 outbreak, our company has been providing outsourced CFO services, non-executive directors, compliance outsourcing and HR related support particularly with employee relocations.
+A sap cloud consultant is a need for an HR department working remotely.
 Nowadays you can hire freelancers online through sites like Upwork or Fiverr who can take up various short-term projects to design company logo, do social media promotion, maintain accounts, generate sales leads and much more.